estherkimani/esther-portfolio/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The above copyright and permission notices shall be included in all copies or substantial portions of the Software.

 Author
 Esther Kimani